Lesch-Lab/Opossum_Spermatogenesis/README.md

 # Opossum_Spermatogenesis
+This is a collection of scripts for analyzing and comparing RNA-seq data collected from multiple species corresponding to analyses described in Marshall et al., Dev Cell 2024.

 ## AlignmentHISAT_Stringtie
-RNA-sequencing alignment and couonting was performed using HISAT and StringTie along with SAMtools.
+RNA-sequencing alignment and counting was performed using HISAT and StringTie along with SAMtools.
 Input is species-specific HISAT index and RNA-seq fastq files.

 ## SingleCell_Jupyter.ipynb
 Single cell RNA-seq data was processed and visualized using Scanpy and other python programs.